octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

   or use `unit` if you are transferring to a wallet address,
 - **mutez** is the amount to transfer,
 - **contract** is the contract interface of the targeted contract.
-  It can be retrieved from address of the other contract or the wallet.
+  It can be retrieved from the address of the other contract or the wallet.

 ## About randomness in smart contracts
 The second option is not easily implemented in smart contracts.
 In any classical programming language (Python, C, Java...), a **random** function is directly usable from the standard API.
 With smart contracts, it is not possible.

 Indeed, each smart contract execution has to be verified by any node in the network.
-However, how could this execution be verified if there is a random variable (that would change every time) ?
+However, how could this execution be verified if there is a random variable (that would change every time)?

 It might seem to be a good idea to use blockchain events (transaction hash, block timestamp...) as source of randomness.
 However, in the end, bakers which create blocks could use this to their advantage.

-The only solution seems to use an external source of randomness, or a secure cryptographic scheme.
+The only solution seems to use an external source of randomness or a secure cryptographic scheme.
 This topic goes well beyond this course.
 For educational purpose, we will at first hardcode a ticket id winner.
 Then, the smart contract will be refactored, using the Bytes and Crypto modules.